jasongoodwin/recommended-reading/README.md

 ### Aphyr Jepsen Series
 https://aphyr.com/tags/jepsen

-These articles are tremendously useful for understanding how different technologies deal with network partitions.
-I would keep this close by if you're clustering any datastore etc.
+These articles are tremendously useful for understanding how different technologies deal with (or moreso fail to deal with) network partitions.
+I would keep this close by if you're clustering most anything.

 # Scala/Akka